-This may sometimes happen, but what you must keep in mind is whether someone incorrectly interpreting a behavior of yours impacts any short- or long-term goals you have.
-If it doesn’t, then you can do the inner work to eliminate all negative feelings or emotions you may experience when people misinterpret your actions or behaviors.
-This doesn’t mean you don’t dislike people thinking false things about you.
+This may happen, but what helps is to determine whether someone incorrectly interpreting a behavior of yours impacts any short or long-term goals you have.
+If it doesn’t, you can reach a state where you’ll no longer experience negative feelings or emotions when people misinterpret your actions or behaviors.
+This doesn’t mean you like or prefer people thinking false things about you.
 But because your ultimate end state is inner peace and calm, you are ok with that undesirable reality to free yourself of anxiety.
-Note: The “How to stop viewing something as unacceptable” section here describes how to do this inner work in more detail.
+Note: The “How to stop viewing something as unacceptable” describes how you can this inner work in more detail.

-Think of prominent figures in society like current and past presidents.
-People call these individuals all kinds of names and disagree on why they do certain things.
-We recommend you read “Getting what we want” to clear up any misconceptions making you think that what people think will always play a big role in getting what you want.
+Think of prominent figures in society, like current and past presidents.
+People call these individuals all kinds of names and repeatedly misinterpret their actions.
+We recommend you read “Getting what you want” to clear up any misconceptions you may have around what people think and your ability to get what you want.

 There’s more